 In 1962, U.S. Special Forces established a camp in the far northwest corner of South Vietnam at the village of Khe Sanh.
-The camp stood only ten and a half miles east of the Laotian border and seventeen miles south of the Demilitarized Zone (DMZ).
-To ensure the air delivery of supplies and reinforcements to the garrison stationed there, American engineers built a simple dirt airstrip atop the Xom Cham Plateau, a height of flat red earth bordered on the north and west by dark-green, forested peaks.
-Off the eastern end of the airstrip, the plateau abruptly falls away into a chasm eroded by the waters of the Rao Quan River.
+The camp stood only ten and a half miles east of the Laotian border and seventeen miles south of the Demilitarized Zone (DMZ) separating North from South Vietnam.
+To ensure the air delivery of supplies and reinforcements to the garrison stationed there, American engineers built a simple dirt airstrip atop the Xom Cham Plateau, a height of flat, red earth bordered on the north and west by dark-green, forested peaks.
+Off the eastern end of the airstrip, the plateau abruptly fell away into a chasm eroded by the waters of the Rao Quan River.

-Khe Sanh’s Special Forces “A” Team and Montagnard Strike Force (known as Strikers), patrolled the nearby jungles to intercept Vietcong “returnees” and North Vietnamese regulars, who entered South Vietnam over a system of well-trodden infiltration routes.
+Khe Sanh’s Special Forces “A” Team and Montagnard Strike Force (known as Strikers), patrolled the nearby jungles to intercept Vietcong “returnees” (those guerrillas returning south of the 17th parallel after having regrouped to North Vietnam following the 1954 Geneva Accords) and North Vietnamese regulars, who entered South Vietnam over a system of well-trodden infiltration routes.

-One infiltration route came down from the DMZ, entered the Cam Lo River Valley, and then ran south-easterly before passing a steep mountain that one day in the not-too-distant-future would be famous among the U.S. Marines as the “Rock Pile.”
+One infiltration route came down from the DMZ, entered the Cam Lo River Valley, and then ran southeasterly before passing a steep mountain that one day in the not-too-distant future would be famous among the U.S. Marines as the “Rock Pile.”
 A second trail ran south from the DMZ along a small stream named the Khe Ta Bong.
-A third infiltration route darted eastward from the Laos border, passed north of Khe Sanh village, crossed the Rao Quan River, and then skirted south of the Rock Pile along the Khe Trinh Hin Valley.
-There existed numerous trails northwest of the Special Forces camp, one of the more prominent tracks extended east-southeast from Lang Pelo, Laos.
-This trail had numerous small offshoots to the south and east.
+A third infiltration route darted eastward from the Laotian border, passed north of Khe Sanh village, crossed the Rao Quan River, and then skirted south of the Rock Pile along the Khe Trinh Hin Valley.
+There existed numerous other trails northwest of the Special Forces camp, one of the more prominent tracks extended east-southeast from Lang Pelo, Laos.
+This trail had a number of small offshoots running to the south and east.

 The terrain surrounding Khe Sanh made interdiction almost impossible.
-The rivers and streams of the Central Highlands cut precipitous, boulder-strewn valleys, impeding Allied ground observation.
-A mile east of Khe Sanh, the Rao Quan River flowed through one of the Central Highlands’ countless steep-walled valleys.
+The rivers and streams of the Central Highlands ran through deep, dark valleys, which impeded Allied ground observation.
+For example, only a mile east of the Khe Sanh camp, the Rao Quan River flowed through one of the Central Highlands’ countless, steep-sided valleys.
 From atop the plateau, an observer could not see the bottom of the Rao Quan.
-As a result, Communist troops could get under the nose of the base’s garrison without observation.
+As a result, Communist troops could get right under the nose of the base’s garrison without observation.

 Prominent hills and high ridges stood close to the Khe Sanh base camp.
 Hills 881 North, 881 South and 861 (the numerical designation specified their height in meters) gained notoriety in 1967 and 1968.